rdo-management/instack-undercloud/doc/source/environments/baremetal.rst

 There are 2 generic drivers:

-* ``pxe_ipmitool`` driver uses `ipmitool`_ utility to manage a bare metal node, and supports fast variaty of hardware.
+* ``pxe_ipmitool`` driver uses `ipmitool`_ utility to manage a bare metal node, and supports vast variety of hardware.

 * ``pxe_ssh`` is a special driver for testing Ironic in the virtual environment.
 This driver connects to the hypervisor to conduct management